vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_windows.md

 # Upgrade the HTML5 vSphere Client Plug-In on vCenter Server for Windows #

-If you have a previous 1.1.x installation of the HTML5 vSphere Client plug-in for vSphere Integrated Containers and you download a newer 1.1.y version of vSphere Integrated Containers, you must upgrade the HTML5 plug-in.
+If you have a previous 1.1.x installation of the HTML5 vSphere Client plug-in for vSphere Integrated Containers, you must upgrade the HTML5 plug-in.
 This procedure describes how to upgrade an existing HTML5 plug-in for vCenter Server on Windows.

 **NOTE**: No new development work is planned for the plug-in for the Flex-based vSphere Web Client.
 In this and future releases, only the HTML5 vSphere Client will be updated.
 This release adds no new features to the Flex plug-in.
 If you installed the Flex plug-in with a previous release of vSphere Integrated Containers, there is no upgrade to perform.

 **Prerequisites**

 - You are upgrading the HTML5 plug-in on a vCenter Server instance that runs on Windows.
 If you are running a vCenter Server appliance instance, see [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
-- You deployed an older version of the vSphere Integrated Containers plug-in for the HTML5 vSphere Client with a previous version of vSphere Integrated Containers 1.1.x.
+- You deployed the vSphere Integrated Containers plug-in for the HTML5 vSphere Client with a previous version of vSphere Integrated Containers 1.1.x.
 For information about installing the HTML5 plug-in for the first time, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
-- You upgraded an existing vSphere Integrated Containers 1.1.x appliance to a newer 1.1.y version.
+- You upgraded an existing vSphere Integrated Containers 1.2.x appliance to a newer 1.2.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.
-- Go to https://<i>upgraded_vic_appliance_address</i>:9443 in a Web browser, download the new version of the vSphere Integrated Containers Engine package, `vic_1.1.y.tar.gz`, and unpack it on the Desktop.
+- Go to https://<i>upgraded_vic_appliance_address</i>:9443 in a Web browser, download the new version of the vSphere Integrated Containers Engine package, `vic_1.2.y.tar.gz`, and unpack it on the Desktop.

 **NOTE**: If the upgraded vSphere Integrated Containers appliance uses a different port for the file server, replace 9443 with the appropriate port in the prerequisites above and in the procedure below.